Back To Search Results

 Indications

-Crystalloid fluids are a subset of intravenous solutions that are frequently used in the clinical setting.
+Crystalloid fluids are a subset of intravenous solutions frequently used in the clinical setting.
 Crystalloid fluids are the first choice for fluid resuscitation in the presence of hypovolemia, hemorrhage, sepsis, and dehydration.
-Other clinical applications include acting as a solution for intravenous medication delivery, delivering maintenance fluid in patients with limited or no enteral nutrition, blood pressure management, and increasing diuresis to avoid nephrotoxic drug or toxin-mediated end-organ damage.
+Other clinical applications include intravenous medication delivery, delivering maintenance fluid in patients with limited or no enteral nutrition, blood pressure management, and increasing diuresis to avoid nephrotoxic drug or toxin-mediated end-organ damage.[1]

-While normal saline (0.9% NaCl solution) is the most frequently used crystalloid fluid, many other formulations can provide improved clinical outcomes in specific patient populations.
+Intravenous fluids are commonly administered during resuscitation.
+Broadly, intravenous fluids fall into 2 separate categories: crystalloids and colloids.
+In most clinical settings, crystalloids are the choice for many indications for fluid resuscitation, maintenance, or as a solvent for medication delivery.
+While normal saline (0.9% NaCl solution) is the most frequently used crystalloid fluid, many other formulations can improve clinical outcomes in specific patient populations.

 Mechanism of Action